If you google this question, you’ll mostly find articles talking about women’s emotional needs in romantic relationships.

 You can check in with yourself, “Am I the one not giving me the permission to be me?”

 This would lead to a sense of Self.
-Having a strong sense of self – to know who you are, what you value, what you want – is the foundation for how we show up in the world.
+Having a strong sense of self – knowing who you are, what you value, and what you want – is the foundation for how we show up in the world.

 2. Need For Love

-This need encompasses meaningful relationships with people who see you, & can be there for you when you need them, the sense of feeling loved and cared for by others, being paid attention to, to feel like your existence matters to others, to feel like you’re a part of a larger community, like you belong.
+This need encompasses meaningful relationships with people who see you, & can be there for you when you need them, the sense of feeling loved and cared for by others, being paid attention to, feeling like your existence matters to others, feeling like you’re part of a larger community – like you belong.